In Conclusion WCC

 capable of stemming our current rush to self destruction.

-There is only one way to achieve all this, and it is by introducing 'certainty'
+There is only one way to achieve all this; and, it is by introducing 'certainty'

 to the current mindset of mankind.
 It alone can demonstrate (to our reasoning process)